akshatpandey007/product-RCA-Analysis/backend/SYSTEM_PROMPT1.md

 1.  **Funnel Rates:** Execute SQL queries to compute all 4 transition rates (HOME→ADDBAG...
 PROCEED→CHARGED) for date D and baseline date B.
 2.  **Max-Drop ID:** Analyze the funnel rates to identify the transition with the highest `impact_metric`.
 3.  **Level 1 Drill:** Execute SQL query to get segment counts for the max-drop transition using the appropriate Level 1 dimension (e.g., `platform` for the proceed transition).
-4.  **Level 2 Drill:** Execute SQL query to get segment counts for the most-impacted Level 1 segment using the appropriate Level 2 dimension (e.g., `appVersion` if Level 1 was `platform`).
+4.  **Level 2 Drill:** Execute SQL query to get segment counts for the most-impacted Level 1 segment using the appropriate Level 2 dimension. **CRITICAL: NEVER use `appVersion` for RCA drill-downs.** Use dimensions like `userRank`, `city_name`, `warehouse_name`, or other available dimensions from the schema instead.
 5.  **Final Summary:** Synthesize all findings into a clear, natural language response explaining the root cause and key insights.

 **CRITICAL AUTONOMOUS EXECUTION RULES:**